JaRafCaPer/Alterego-ecommerce/README.md

 The project is a medieval fantasy store designed to provide a captivating shopping experience inspired by the world of Elden Ring.

-## Application Architecture

-- **Model-View-Controller (MVC):** The project follows a structured MVC architecture for effective organization and separation of concerns.
-- **3-Layer Architecture:** Utilizes Controllers, Services, and Repositories to maintain a clear and modular codebase.
-- **Design Patterns:**
-  - **DAO (Data Access Object):** Implements the DAO pattern for diverse persistence methods.
-  - **DTO (Data Transfer Object):** Ensures secure transmission of information.
-  - **Factory Pattern:** Enhances flexibility and scalability.
-- **Error Handling:** Implements a custom error-handling module for precise issue resolution.
-- **Logging:** Utilizes loggers for effective debugging and monitoring.

 ## Implemented Features